ajdavis/emptysquare-hugo/emptysquare/content/announcing-libbson-and-libmongoc-1-2-0-release-candidate.md

 +++

 <p><img style="display:block; margin-left:auto; margin-right:auto;" src="F2Y_Sea_Dart_2.jpg" alt="Sea Dart 2" title="Sea Dart 2" /></p>
 <p>We just released 1.2.0-rc0.
-This is a release candidate of libbson and libmongoc, the libraries that constitute the MongoDB C driver.
+This is a release candidate of <a href="http://mongoc.org/libbson/current/">libbson</a> and <a href="http://mongoc.org/libmongoc/current/">libmongoc</a>, the libraries that constitute the MongoDB C driver.
 The release includes features and bugfixes developed since 1.2.0-beta1.
 For an overview of what the 1.2.0 release means for you, read <a href="/announcing-libmongoc-1-2-beta/">my announcement of the first 1.2.0 beta last month</a>.
 In short: high-performance non-blocking I/O, and standardized logic for high availability.</p>
 <p>Download the release candidate release tarballs here:</p>
 <ul>
 <li><a href="https://github.com/mongodb/libbson/releases/tag/1.2.0-rc0">https://github.com/mongodb/libbson/releases/tag/1.2.0-rc0</a></li>